UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Always check the Electricity Facts Label (EFL) for cancellation fees, as Frontier’s fees can be significantly lower than TXU’s hefty early termination penalties.

-Staring at the Power to Choose website often leaves Texas residents with a difficult choice: do you go with the household name you recognize, like TXU Energy, or take a chance on a provider like Frontier Utilities that promises a much lower rate?
+Staring at the Power to Choose website often leaves Texas residents with a difficult choice: do you go with the household name you recognize, or take a chance on a challenger that promises a lower rate?
 It is easy to get stuck in analysis paralysis when trying to decipher if a cheap plan is a genuine bargain or a marketing trap.
-This guide looks past the advertised sticker price to crunch the numbers on bill credits, hidden fees, and real customer service experiences so you can sign up with confidence.
+This complete TXU Energy vs. Frontier Utilities comparison looks past the advertised sticker price to crunch the numbers on bill credits, hidden fees, and real customer experiences so you can sign up with confidence.

 TXU ENERGY